chhuang-one/sqxclib/doc/SqType.md

 | SQ_TYPE_STRING  | char*        | VARCHAR           | alias of SQ_TYPE_STR             |
 | SQ_TYPE_CHAR    | char*        | CHAR              | defined for SQL data type CHAR   |

-* When using above SqType, user don't need to specify SQL data type because they will map to specific SQL data type by default.
+* When using above SqType, you don't need to specify SQL data type because they will map to specific SQL data type by default.
 * Different Database products may map these C data types to different SQL data types.

 SqType with it's C/C++ container type: